mikics/dolfinx-axisymmetric-issue/README.md

 The image here below compares the solution in legacy DOLFIN with the solutions in DOLFINx.
-The DOLFIN version of the code have been extensively tested against analytical results, and its output therefore its reliable and does not present any inconsistency using different `degree` for the finite elements.
+The DOLFIN version of the code have been extensively tested against analytical results, and its output it is therefore reliable, and does not present any inconsistency using different `degree` for the finite elements.

 ![image](comparison.png)